 PUBG Is a Competitive Title, Let’s FACEIT

 PUBG has definitely been doing well when it comes to esports competition.
 The game may sport only a modicum of the popularity of rival Battle Royale games, but it’s definitely not lagging in terms of how well it has developed its esports offer.
-Designed by PlayerUnknown himself, the game has the distinctive vibe that competition and out-doing your opponents is fundamental to success.
+Designed by PlayerUnknown himself, the game has the distinctive vibe that competition and out-doing your opponents are fundamental to success.

-Slogging through the swamps and taking damage from afar, crawling in the mud and running through open-fields paired with the gritty graphics of the game quickly puts gamers in a mind that surviving is important – and it’s rather difficult at that too.
+Slogging through the swamps and taking damage from afar, crawling in the mud, and running through open-fields paired with the gritty graphics of the game quickly puts gamers in a mind that surviving is important – and it’s rather difficult at that too.
 It’s through that authentic competitive experience that PlayerUnknown’s Battlegrounds caught the eye of major esports tournament host FACEIT.

 🏆 Fully automated Tournaments